Piotr Anderszewski

 Biography

-Throughout his career he has concentrated mostly on the classic German/Viennese repertoire encompassing Bach, Mozart, Beethoven, Schumann and Webern.
+Throughout his career, Anderszewski has concentrated on the classic German/Viennese repertoire encompassing Bach, Mozart, Beethoven, Schumann and Webern.
 He is also drawn to 20th century central European music, particularly that of Szymanowski and Janáček.
-He chooses his repertoire carefully, only playing pieces to which he feels he can contribute in an original and personal way.

-Anderszewski has collaborated with various instrumentalists, including Viktoria Mullova, Frank Peter Zimmermann, Nikolaj Szeps-Znaider and the Belcea Quartet.
-He also performs with his sister, the violinist Dorota Anderszewska and has occasionally appeared with writers and actors in special projects.
-As a lieder partner he has worked with Matthias Goerne and is preparing future recitals with Ian Bostridge.
+Anderszewski has collaborated with various instrumentalists, including Viktoria Mullova, Frank Peter Zimmermann, Nikolaj Znaider and the Belcea Quartet.
+As a lieder partner, he has worked with Matthias Goerne and most recently in recital with Ian Bostridge featuring Schumann’s Dichterliebe.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.